 At Bowdoin students are challenged to integrate all facets of themselves as they pursue their academic interests.
 The programs below highlight the College’s commitment to developing a culture of self reflection, personal responsibility for physical health, comprehensive fitness opportunities and psychological and emotional balance.
 The health and happiness of each student are of paramount importance in the Bowdoin educational experience.

-A new robust fitness and wellness program for Faculty and Staff
+A new robust fitness and wellness program.

 The Wellness Center offers an array of yoga, Tai Chi/Qigong, and meditation classes throughout the week.
 Seminars, workshops, and retreats are offered in the evenings and weekdays to educate students about a range of mind/body/spirit-oriented practices that include information about acupuncture, massage, reflexology, Chinese Medicine, and integrative medicine approaches to health and well-being.